 The incidence of the major aging-related eye disorders -- glaucoma, cataract, age-related macular degeneration and diabetic eye disease -- is dramatically rising in the U.S. population, driven largely by two factors: the aging of the population and the diabetes epidemic.
 By 2050, the population of people with vision loss and blindness is estimated to increase by approximately 150%.
 At that time, the total economic burden is expected to reach $717 billion, after adjusting for inflation.

 Americans are concerned about vision loss.
-According to a recent, RPB-supported, national public opinion poll, Americans fear losing their eyesight more than any other sense and are as scared of going blind as they are of getting Alzheimer's disease, cancer or HIV/AIDS.
+According to an RPB-supported, national public opinion poll, Americans fear losing their eyesight more than any other sense and are as scared of going blind as they are of getting Alzheimer's disease, cancer or HIV/AIDS.
 A large majority of those polled strongly believes that research to improve the prevention and treatment of vision disorders should be a priority for the federal government (which currently spends on average $2.10 per person each year on such research).
 And half of those polled also want industry, patient groups and philanthropies to increase funding for eye and vision research.

 In addressing these concerns, RPB's research efforts cover virtually every serious eye disease including, but not limited to: